The Montague Arms: History

-A pub with this name had been situated on Queen's Road since at least 1868.
+A pub with this name had been situated on Queen's Road since at least 1868, although the current building dates to around 1928-29 and was built by the east London based Truman's Brewery.
 The Montague Arms was owned by Peter Hoyle from 1967, and managed by Stan and Bet Pownall who ran it until their deaths in 2012.
 The pub reopened in 2014 under the ownership of Noel Gale.

 Whilst in charge Hoyle regularly performed, along with Peter London, as The Two Petes.
 They covered popular rock and pop songs with London on keyboards and vocals and Hoyle on drums.
 The duo put out a series of albums recorded live at the venue in the 1970s.

 It once bore a sign reading 'Tourists Welcome, Coaches Welcome' as, before the launch of the Eurostar and availability of cheap flights to mainland Europe, it was a regular stopping point for those headed to the ferry at Dover.

-In the 1970s, as well as live music, the pub also hosted live comedy.
-Mike Reid and Jim Davidson performed there early in their careers.
+In the 1970s and 1980s, as well as live music, the pub also regularly hosted live comedy.
+Mike Reid, Jimmy Jones and Jim Davidson performed there early in their careers.
+In Jimmy Jones' autobiography he claims to have been approached by Hoyle and Stan Pownall about performing there and to also have been involved with suggesting bookings for entertainment at the pub "from the very start" when they "didn't even have a stage".
+He also mentions there being strippers and drag acts performing on a weekly basis, and that The Rolling Stones visited the pub to watch him.

+Hoyle is quoted in the Rough Pub Guide remembering Paul McCartney turning up at the pub unannounced at some point in the 1980s.
+"He'd met Jim Davidson on the plane, and after Jim had told him about the pub, he insisted they come straight from the airport.
+Paul got up and played a load of hits."

 The pub was the location of a round table interview with Nick Cave, Mark E Smith, and Shane MacGowan published in the NME in 1989.
 The trio also took part in an impromptu jam session on the pub's small stage with Cave on organ, Smith on guitar and MacGowan on drums.

+On 21 January 2005 the seminal Leeds post-punk band Gang of Four played a secret warm up show for their comeback tour with support from Leicestershire post-punk revival band Young Knives.
+Gigwise described the decor at the time as being like "someone's built a Harvester onboard the pirate ship from The Goonies."

+After its first closure in early 2012 a lot of the original décor was sold at auction.
+The auctioneers listed "numerous ships’ fittings, large-scale models of ships, a vintage diving helmet and boots, a penny-farthing bicycle, tribal artefacts and a range of stuffed animals’ heads, including that of a zebra, which used to gaze out from one of two horse-drawn carriages permanently installed in the pub."
+The new owner replaced this with other items.